 Developing with the immunochemistry community

-As members of the scientific community themselves, the scientists at Antibodies, Inc. evolved and developed new products in response to the interests of their customers.
+As members of the scientific community themselves, the scientists at Antibodies Incorporated evolved and developed new products in response to the interests of their customers.
 Antibodies branched out from producing just secondary antibodies to designing its own RIAs through the 70s and early 80s.
 This led to new thinking on labeling, including a latex bead test, a strep test (which became a key product for the company), and, ultimately, an ELISA test.

 A continuing commitment to science